How can I develop a healthy social life at college?

 If you think you might have an eating disorder, you should go to the student health center or counseling center and get help!
 Talk with your family and close friends.
 Going for help and talking to others about your feelings and illness can be very difficult, but it’s the best way to get better.

-You’ll definitely encounter alcohol and drinking while you are at college.
-Some students drink a lot because it is the first time there is no parent around to know they are drinking.
+You’ll encounter alcohol and drinking while you are at college.
+Some students drink a lot because it is the first time there are no parents/guardians around to monitor their drinking.
 Using alcohol or other substances may have consequences and some risks are listed below.
 On the other hand, if you don’t like being around people who are drinking, there are many people at college who don’t drink or use drugs.
-Many students prefer doing activities that don’t involve drinking, such as going to a movie or a play, going out to eat, or participating in athletic events.
+Some students prefer doing activities that don’t involve drinking, such as going to a movie or a play, going out to eat, or participating indifferent clubs and athletic events.
 Many schools also have “dry dorms” for students who don’t drink or use drugs and don’t want to be around others who do.
-Before you make any decisions about drinking, you should know the risks.
+Before you make any decisions about drinking, know the risks.

 Some of the risks of drinking include:

 - Sexual harassment and date rape are more likely to occur when alcohol is involved.

 - Illness (or even death).
 Heavy drinking in high school and college can cause drinking problems in the future.

 Alcohol consumption is related to the three leading causes of death among teens and young adults: unintentional injury, homicides, and suicides.
 It can and does prevent people from thinking clearly and making good decisions.
 While drinking, a person is more apt to do something that they may regret later (for example, engaging in unsafe sexual behavior).

 How do I make a decision about drinking at college?